 And that’s when I stumbled into this bar….cart.

 There are a couple of places online that I consider my “go-to” spots if I’m looking for something.
-Wayfair is one.
-Within a minute or two of searching around there, this baby popped onto the screen.
+Within a minute or two, this baby popped onto the screen.
 This “potting table” sure looked like it would make a fantastic outdoor bar cart to me!

-I bought a wall mounted bottle opener and mounted it to the side of our DIY bar cart so we can easily situate a trash can to catch the bottle caps right below.
+I bought a wall-mounted bottle opener and mounted it to the side of our DIY outdoor bar cart so we can easily situate a trash can to catch the bottle caps right below.

 We also mounted the bottom shelf upside-down, again to make it a better spot to hold bottles and such.
 Works great.